langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

     }

 As an alternative to manually coding every element, an utility (called HtmlConvert) is provided that will take a piece of existing HTML and will generate C# code.
 You can design the pages in your favorite web designer, copy the produced HTML and paste into HtmlConvert and you have now the C# code to continue with the development.
-Actually this is how the pages in RealWorld app were produced: the HTML code was copied from the provided templates and the C# code was generated for me.
+Actually this is how the pages in RealWorldSharp app were produced: the HTML code was copied from the provided templates and the C# code was generated for me.

 Using HtmlAttributes has some big advantages:
 -	Type safe HTML attributes